open-component-model/ocm/docs/ocm/model.md

   but for OCI images the digest of the image manifest is used, regardless of the technical representation.

-  This is handled by dedicated *Digest Handlers*, which can be defined for dedicated artefact type and media type combinations.
+  This is handled by *Digest Handlers*, which can be defined for dedicated artefact type and media type combinations.
 All implementations must provide appropriate handlers for the used resources types to be interoperable.